 If you’ve never visited a black sand beach before, Bali is the place to do it.
-Easily accessible from the major tourist hubs, and generally far quieter than the white sand beaches, we consider them to be an essential addition to your Bali itinerary.
+Easily accessible and generally far quieter than the white sand beaches, we consider them to be an essential addition to your Bali itinerary.

 So let’s get to it, here is a list of the best black sand beaches in Bali.